pallavitalasila26/FSA_devops/site/devops_pages/vocareum.md

 nav_exclude: true
 ---

+This guide will walk you through moving the contents of a Vocareum environment to and from Github.

 ### 1.1.
 Initialize an empty GitHub repository

 First, we need a repository to be the home for your Vocareum code on GitHub.
 From your GihHub profile page: